psyrgkan/DAFT_1022/Module_1/Lab_33_Intro-to-Data-Preparation/README.md

 ## Deliverables

 - Code in Python
 - Readme file with your plan, approaches and summary

+I decided to use ordinal encoding for risk, one hot for profession.
+I also used the lowest birthyear when people with the same ID had two or more birthyears.
+I took out the developer outlier.
+I filled the missing values in year with the mean birthyear.
+I filled the missing values in profession with the most frequent profession, although it was pointed out to me that that might skew my observations and should potentially just remove those.
 - Prepared dataset in csv format

 ## Submission